Binghamton-University-Table-Tennis/website/README.md

 ### Organization Information
 Fill in this section completely to have the correct information displayed throughout the site.

-### Past Attendance
-This table is automatically populated after the club attendance script finishes running.
-Only modify this table if there are errors or if you want to clear the attendance history.

 ### Players
-To manually add a new player to the database, have members enter their first and last name and class standing.
-Note: New members who sign in on the Club Attendance form will automatically have a Player entry created for them.
+You can only modify or delete an existing player.
+A new Player entry will automatically be added after signing into Club Attendance.

 ### Practices
-This table is automatically populated after the club attendance script finishes running.
+This table is automatically populated after the Club Attendance script finishes running.
 Only modify this table if there are errors or if you want to clear the practice history.

 ### Slides
 This website only supports Google Slides at this time.
 To add a new slideshow to the photos page, first make sure the Google Slides is published (File -> Publish to the web -> Publish).
 Then, fill in the following fields: